Biktarvy® (BIC/FTC/TAF)

 Results

 At Week 48, the rate of virologic suppression by FDA Snapshot analysis was 95.9% in the BIC/FTC/TAF group and 79.2% in the TDF + 3TC + EFV group (treatment difference: 16.7%; 95% CI: 9.4–24.2%); 2.1% and 5.4%, respectively, had VL ≥50 c/mL, and 2.1% and 15.4% had no virologic data.
-Changes from baseline to Week 48 for the BIC/FTC/TAF and TDF + 3TC + EFV groups were as follows: for CD4 count, +223 vs +181 cells/mcL, respectively; for CD4%, +11% vs +7.9%; for CD4/CD8 ratio, +0.36 vs +0.29; increases were significantly greater in the BIC/FTC/TAF group than in the TDF + 3TC + EFV group (each, P<0.05).1
+Increases from baseline to Week 48 were significantly greater in the BIC/FTC/TAF than the TDF + 3TC + EFV group and included the following: CD4 count, +223 vs +181 cells/mcL, respectively; CD4%, +11% vs +7.9%; CD4/CD8 ratio, +0.36 vs +0.29 (each, P<0.05).
+All participants who remained on treatment and completed the 48week follow-up in the BIC/FTC/TAF (n=145) and TDF + 3TC + EFV (n=125) groups had good adherence (≥95%) according to pill count.1

 The rate of AEs was significantly lower in the BIC/FTC/TAF group than in the TDF + 3TC + EFV group (37.7% vs 65.8%, respectively; P<0.001), and most AEs were Grade 1 or 2 in severity.
 The most common AEs (≥10% in either group) were depression, headache, insomnia, and anxiety.
 Significantly more participants discontinued TDF + 3TC + EFV than BIC/FTC/TAF due to AEs (7.4% vs 0%, respectively; P=0.001).1